Cory's Shearwater Calonectris borealis (Cory, 1881)

 Other Bird Facts

 Breeding: In Madeira, this species nest mainly in sea cliffs while in Selvagens it builds its nests on holes on the ground or under big rocks, but never too far from the ocean.
 It lays one egg on the unique annual brood, between May and June.
-The incubation period is 54 days and the chick fledge by October.
+The incubation period is 54 days and the chick fledge by end of October.

 cory shearwater calonectris borealis